exercism/v3/docs/concept-exercises.md

 **Purpose:** Introduce the concept(s) that the exercise teaches to the student.

 - The information provided should give the student just enough context to figure out the solution themselves.
+- Links should be used sparingly if at all.
+While a link explaining a complex topic like recursion might be useful, for most concepts the links will provide more information than needed so explaining things concisely inline should be the aim.
 - The file should not give the student any extra information about a concept not needed to understand the fundamentals of the concept or solve the exercise.
 - Use the proper technical terms so that the student can easily search for more information.
 - If the exercise introduces new syntax, an example of the syntax should always be included; students should not need to search the web for examples of syntax.